see--/speech_recognition/README.md

 For the special price the restrictions were: the network is smaller than 5.000.000 bytes and runs in less than 175ms per sample on a stock Raspberry Pi 3.
 Regarding the size, this allows you to build networks that have roughly 1.250.000 weight parameters.
 So by experimenting with these restrictions I came up with an architecture that uses Depthwise1D convolutions on the raw waveform.
 Using [model distillation](https://arxiv.org/pdf/1503.02531.pdf) this network predicts the correct class for 90.8% of the private leaderboard samples and runs in roughly 80ms.

-# What worked
-- Mixing tensorflow and Keras: Both frameworks work perfectly together and you can mix them wherever you want.
-For example: I wrapped the provided data AudioProcessor from `input_data.py` in a generator and used it with `keras.models.Model.fit_generator`.
-This way, I could implement new architectures really fast using Keras and later just extract and freeze the graph from the trained models (see `freeze_graph.py`).

-- Pseudo labeling: I used consistent samples from the test set to train new networks.
-Choosing them was based on a.) my three best models agree on this submission.
-I used this version at early stages of the competition. b.) using a probability threshold on the predicted softmax probabilities.
-Typically, using `pseudo_threshold=0.6` were the samples that our ensembled model predicted correctly.
-I also implemented a schedule for pseudo labels.
-That is: For the first 5 epochs you only use pseudo labels and then gradually mix in data from the training data set.
-Though, I didn't have time to run these experiments, so I kept a fixed ratio of training and pseudo data.

-- Test time augmentation: It is a simple way to get some boost.
-Just augment the samples, feed them multiple times and average the probabilities.
-I tried the following: time-shifting, increase/decrease the volume and time-stretching using `librosa.effects.time_stretch`.

 # What didn't work

 - Fancy augmentation methods: I tried flipping (i.e: ` * -1.0`) the samples.
 You can check that they will sound exactly the same.
 I also modified `input_data.py` to change the foreground and background volume independently and created a separate volume range for the silence samples.
 My validation accuracy improved for some experiments but my leaderboard scores didn't.